moiatgit/rustbook/src/ch20-03-graceful-shutdown-and-cleanup.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-24/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-24: Explicitly break out of the loop when
+<span class="caption">Llistat 20-24: Explicitly break out of the loop when
 `recv` returns an error</span>

 To see this code in action, let’s modify `main` to accept only two requests